Guidelines for Responding to Complaints of Sexual Misconduct, Discrimination, Harassment and Retaliation

 - The Complainant, Respondent or mediator may terminate the mediation and proceed in accordance with the procedures set forth in these Guidelines.
 In the event that mediation is not successful, and an investigation follows, the Director may serve as the Investigator notwithstanding his/her role as the mediator.

-VI.
+VII.
 Confidentiality and Recordkeeping

 Confidentiality and discretion by those who participate in an investigation are recommended in order to maintain the integrity of the investigation and the privacy of individuals.
 The University will use its best efforts to treat all complaints and mediations as confidential to the extent possible and in accordance with the law.
 However, the University does not guarantee confidentiality and information and documents may be shared by the Investigators and/or mediator(s), as necessary, with participants and others.
 Copies of complaints, mediation agreements and investigation reports will be maintained by the Director.
 These records are to be maintained and treated as confidential to the extent possible and in accordance with the law.
 The contents of these records will be discussed or shared on a need to know basis.

-VII.
+VIII.
 Reporting and Resource Information

 Reports of actions by an employee, a professor, or a vendor of the University at any location, should be made to:

 - Ethics Point.
 Employees can make a report through Ethics Point, a confidential and anonymous reporting service via their website, https://www.shu.edu/compliance/compliance-ethics-point.cfm or by phone at 1 (888) 236-7522.